Texas A&M Singing Cadets: History

 In 1960, the Singing Cadets next director, Robert L. Boone, expanded the group's national recognition.
 The group performed its first telecast in 1963 during the nationally televised Miss Teenage America pageant.
 For the next 8 years, the group served as contestant escorts, performers, and background for the show.
 They met Sergio Franchi during the December 10, 1970 pageant.
 Subsequently, the group appeared on The Ed Sullivan Show with Sergio Franchi singing "No Man is An Island" on January 24, 1971.
-However, they did not get to appear on a second solo performance because an earlier show ran over the allotted time.
+However, they did not get to appear on a second solo performance because an earlier show ran over the allotted time; they were promised to make a return, but Sullivan died before that was able to happen.
 They did, however, release a 45 rpm single "No Man Is An Island" accompanying Franchi in the same year.
 Later that year, the Singing Cadets were invited to the White House by Senator John Tower to sing for numerous dignitaries, including President Richard Nixon.

 The Singing Cadets took their first trip overseas in 1974 to Romania as part of a goodwill tour sponsored by the State Department, performing several shows over a 3 week period.
 The Cadets accompanied the Aggie Band onto Kyle Field during the halftime of football games during special occasions of the university, such as the centennial celebration of Texas A&M University (1976), and in 1980 to dedicate the expansion of the football stadium.

 Under Boone's direction, the Singing Cadets won several international singing competitions.
 They won the silver medal in an International Choral Festival in Hawaii in 1979.
 In 1983 they received the silver medal in Mexico.
 In 1993, they returned to Hawaii, taking the gold medal.
 Other major tours during the 1980s included several occasions marking the Texas sesquicentennial anniversary in 1986, and European tours in 1987 and 1989.
-In 2004, the Singing Cadets journeyed to Australia, and sang the Australian national anthem (Advance Australia Fair) on the first concert of that tour.
-In May 2006 the Cadets performed at the White House at the invitation of President George W. Bush for an event to honor America's returning athletes from the 2006 Winter Olympics.
+In 2004, the Singing Cadets journeyed to Australia, and they sang the Australian national anthem (Advance Australia Fair) on the first concert of that tour.
+In May 2006, the Cadets performed at the White House at the invitation of President George W. Bush for an event to honor America's returning athletes from the 2006 Winter Olympics.
 Also in 2006, the cadets performed at the Miss Texas Pageant.
 In its 2006-2007 season, the Cadets performed over sixty concerts in the United States, plus a tour to South America during the summer, where they traveled to Argentina, Uruguay and Brazil.
-The Singing Cadets toured South Africa in 2010, China in 2013, and Eastern Europe in 2016.
+The Singing Cadets toured South Africa in 2010, China in 2013, Eastern Europe in 2016, Greece and Bulgaria in 2019, Greece in 2023, and will tour Malaysia and Hong Kong in 2025.